vmazurukrtelecom/zabbix_mtr_template/README.md

 ## Zabbix MTR Template

-#### (designed to motinor network jitters and traceroute changes via zabbix triggers :)
+##### (designed to motinor network jitter and traceroute changes via zabbix triggers :)

-this template inspired by https://github.com/brunosantos-shell/mtr_json_zabbix
+This template inspired by https://github.com/brunosantos-shell/mtr_json_zabbix

 in contrast to mtr_json_zabbix (using zabbix-agent) this template based upon external scripts feature